hashicorp/design-system/website/docs/components/button/partials/accessibility/accessibility.md

 <Doc::Badge @type="success">Conformant</Doc::Badge>

-This component has been designed and implemented with accessibility in mind.
 When used as recommended, there should not be any WCAG conformance issues with this component.

 ## Accessibility in Design